Albert-Gao/blog/source/_posts/how-to-use-redux-middleware-to-decouple-ajax-call.md

 };
 ```

-But compare to action creators which just yield pure javascript objects, adding the ajax logic into the action creator just not feel right.
+But compare to action creators which just yield pure javascript objects, adding ajax logic into the action creator just not feel right.
 And one solution is to add another layer to decouple the logic to another part of code.
 Like what `Redux-saga` does.

 ## Why not just Redux-saga

 I know `redux-saga` and love to use it.
 But I have something to say.

 1. The adding-another-layer nature of `redux-saga` indeed makes the code clean.
 But sometimes it makes things annoying as well.
 The most annoying part of `redux` is sometimes you need to open several files in order to make some changes.
 By using `redux-saga`, because some actions are taken over in the `saga` layer.
 You need to open one more file to complete the flow.
-Which will be overkill for some requirements like simple ajax call.
+Which will be overkill for some requirements like a simple ajax call.

 2. `async` and `await` are production ready now for front-end.
 It actually makes `redux-saga` not that appealing if you don't have that complex logic.